Bird120/SQL/Portfolio Management/README.md

 ## Project Overview

-The **Portfolio Management System** is designed to track users' investment portfolios by managing assets, holdings, transactions, and their prices.
+The **Portfolio Management** is designed to track users' investment portfolios by managing assets, holdings, transactions, and their prices.
 The SQL scripts included in this project will help you:
 - Set up the necessary database schema (tables).
 - Insert sample data for managing portfolios, holdings, transactions, and prices.
 - Run SQL queries to analyze and manage the investment portfolios.